These ministries assist with various aspects of Sunday's Holy Eucharist.

 St. John's Greeters warmly greet all worshipers as they come to worship services.
 Greeters try to make visitors feel welcome, encouraging them to fill out a name tag and an attendance card.
 Greeters also provide information about St. John's.
 Being a greeter is a wonderful way to get to know your church family.

-Holy Celebration Team
+Holy Celebrations Team

 Using the senses of sight, smell, sound, taste, and touch, the Holy Celebration Team hopes to immerse each worshiper in the beauty and uniqueness of special high holy days and "seasons" of the church year.
 The Holy Celebrations Team encourages and supports the creation of a sanctuary where all celebrate the transforming presence of God.
 Come help us prepare this holy ground!

-Lay Reader / Eucharistic Minister
+Lay Reader / Lector

 St. John’s is blessed with a dedicated group of men and women called to read the lessons, psalms, and prayers appointed for the day.
 Anyone can learn to do this.
 Training is provided.